e271828e/Flight.jl/src/examples/robot2d/robot2d.md

 ## Problem Statement

 The figure shows a simplified 2D model for a Segway-like self-balancing vehicle.
 The model consists of two rigid bodies and a DC motor.
-The Main Body (1) represents the vehicle's chassis, to which the motor's casing is attached.
-The Rolling Body (2) comprises the motor's rotor, the axle and the wheels.
+The main body (1) represents the vehicle's chassis, to which the motor's casing is attached.
+The rolling body (2) comprises the motor's rotor, the axle and the wheels.

 The system's motion with respect to an inertial reference frame (i) is described by the following kinematic variables: